Where to Go When a Dental Emergency Strikes

 When to Seek After-Hours Emergency Dental Care

 When a dental emergency occurs outside of office hours and there is no after-hours emergency dental clinic nearby, call your dentist’s office anyway; the recorded message may offer alternative care resources or emergency instructions.
 If you are experiencing severe symptoms and still have no way to get to a dentist immediately, proceed to your nearest urgent care center or emergency room.
-The providers there may not be able to solve your dental problem, but they can provide pain relief until you can see your dentist in Ocala.
+The providers there may not be able to solve your dental problem, but they can provide pain relief until you can see your dentist in South Ocala.

 When to Go to the Hospital